Random variable: Almost sure equality

 For all practical purposes in probability theory, this notion of equivalence is as strong as actual equality.
 It is associated to the following distance:

 where "ess sup" represents the essential supremum in the sense of measure theory.

 Equality

 Finally, the two random variables X and Y are equal if they are equal as functions on their measurable space:

 This notion is typically the least useful in probability theory because in practice and in theory, the underlying measure space of the experiment is rarely explicitly characterized or even characterizable.

+Practical difference between notions of equivalence

+Since we rarely explicitly construct the probability space underlying a random variable, the difference between these notions of equivalence is somewhat subtle.
+Essentially, two random variables considered in isolation are "practically equivalent" if they are equal in distribution -- but once we relate them to other random variables defined on the same probability space, then they only remain "practically equivalent" if they are equal almost surely.